hacks-guide/Guide_Wii/docs/index.md

 With certain variations depending on the path you take, this guide has the end goal of:

-+ Exploiting your Wii to reach the HackMii installer
++ Exploiting your Wii and Installing the Homebrew Channel
 + Putting safeguards in place to help prevent bricks
-+ Installing the Homebrew Channel
 + Installing other homebrew that can enhance your experience, should you choose

 ## Ready to start?